aequabit/ts3-user-manager/README.md

 ### A plugin to assist you with moderating your TeamSpeak 3 channels

-This is the brainchild of shitty720, he created the entirety of this plugin, I just ported it to modern MSVC and fixed up the file structure (and might add Linux support).
+This is the brainchild of shitty720, he created the entirety of this plugin, I just ported it to modern MSVC, fixed up the file structure and added Linux support.

 ### Features
 - Works on any server (You just need to enter the ID of the channel-admin,-mod,-ban groups)